yamrcraft/etl-light/README.md

 **etl.pipeline.writer.config:** writer configurations.

+## Build

+Generates an uber jar ready to be used for running as a Spark job:

+    $ sbt core/assembly

-## Running a single job using spark-submit
+## Run a single job (using spark-submit)

 Copy assembly jar and application.conf file into \<deploy folder\>.